Plants Give Us Food: A Lesson About Fruits and Vegetables

 - The day you make applesauce, wash, peel, and core half the apples ahead of time and have them sit in a little water with lemon juice to keep them from browning.

-- Write a simple recipe for applesauce on chart paper.
+- Write the following simple recipe for applesauce (or your own recipe) on chart paper:

 - A lemon

 Directions for Apple Sauce:

 Step 1: Talk to the students about the food that comes from farms.
 Last week you probably talked about food that comes from animals, and this week you going to focus on food that comes from plants.
 Ask the students if they know about any food that comes from a plant.
 Show them the cover of The Surprise Garden and talk about the vegetables on the cover of the book.
 Read the book.

 Step 2: After reading the book, review what fruits and vegetables grow on a farm.
 Send the students to their tables to write a list of five fruits or vegetables that grow on a farm.

 Step 3: When they are finished, have them return to the rug and highlight work of students who thought of different kinds of fruits and vegetables that grow on a farm.